 Indeed, it is a beautiful time.

-We took our leaf "peeping" (yes, the official term) tour through New Hampshire and Vermont the other weekend.
-Our route followed I-93 North cutting through the White Mountains into northern Vermont before heading east towards Lake Champlain.
-I was stunned by the scenes in the White Mountains.
+the White Mountains.
 We were dwarfed by the range and in awe of the puffs of trees as far as we could see.
 As you looked across the evlevations, you could see the various stages of fall all at once.
 The highest trees were already showing their skeletons while on the lowest level some held on tightly to green leaves.

 Vermont seemed to have a ban on roadside billboards and unneccessary signage which all added to its decidely rural appereance.
 I expected moose, deer (which I spotted several of) and other wildlife to jump across the road at any moment.
 Many of the northern towns seemed uncomfortable without the blanket of snow soon arriving; kind of like a teenage girl out in her bikini for the first time on a beach.
-Somehow I sensed that the whiteness and ice would make the places more complete - not neccessarily in a serene, holiday way, but in the way that snow fills in the gaps, covers the unsightly.
+Somehow I

 No comments: